NcepuQiaoTing/CertDW/README.md

 Reproducibilty Statement
 -
-We will release the full codes of our methods upon the acceptance of this paper.
+We hereby only release the checkpoints and inference codes for reproducing our main results.
+We will release full codes (including the training process) of our methods upon the acceptance of this paper.

 Requirements
 -